Hornets Assign Julyan Stone To Greensboro Swarm | Charlotte Hornets

 Hornets Assign Julyan Stone To Greensboro Swarm

-December 22, 2017 – Charlotte Hornets General Manager Rich Cho announced today that the team has assigned guard Julyan Stone to the Greensboro Swarm, the team’s NBA G League affiliate.
+December 26, 2017 – Charlotte Hornets General Manager Rich Cho announced today that the team has assigned Julyan Stone to the Greensboro Swarm, the team’s NBA G League affiliate.

-Stone (6-6, 220, University of Texas-El Paso), is in his first year with the Hornets after signing as a free agent on August 23, 2017 after playing with Reyer Venezia Mestre of the Lega Basket Serie A in Italy.
+Stone (6-6, 220, University of Texas-El Paso) is in his first year with the Hornets after signing as a free agent on August 23.
 Stone has appeared in four games for the Hornets and averaged 1.5 points, 1.5 rebounds and 1.8 assists in 6.3 minutes per game.
-For his career, he has averaged 1.3 points, 1.1 rebounds and 1.1 assists in 51 games with the Denver Nuggets, Toronto Raptors and Hornets.
+For his career, he has averaged 1.3 points, 1.1 rebounds and 1.1 assists in 51 games with the Denver Nuggets, Toronto Raptors and Charlotte Hornets.

-This will mark Stone’s second assignment to the Swarm this season and marks the Hornets third assignment to the Swarm this season overall.
-Stone has appeared in one game for the Swarm on Dec.
-8, 2017 vs. Reno and recorded 5 points, 3 rebounds and 14 assists in 24 minutes.
+The assignment will mark Stone’s third to the G League since joining the Hornets.
+He has appeared in two games for the Swarm where he’s averaged 4.0 points, 5.0 rebounds and 10.5 assists in 24.0 minutes per game.